rdlauer/articles/misc/jsmobileconf2018/post.md

-# Kendo UI: Meet the Kendo UI and PWA Experts at jsMobileConf
+# Kendo UI (Telerik Blog): Meet the Kendo UI and PWA Experts at jsMobileConf

 Even though our summer vacations are winding down, it's important to look at the bright side: the kids are headed back to school! 🎉